-Tutorials will take the form of individual support and feedback for student guidance

-As FD film & screen media course is a Higher Education qualification, you will be expected to demonstrate a certain level of independence in your learning.
+Tutorials will take the form of individual support and feedback for student guidance As FD Film & Screen Media is a Higher Education qualification, you will be expected to demonstrate a certain level of independence in your learning.
 Making a thorough set of notes during lectures and seminars, while carrying out additional reading can provide an excellent base for your assignment tasks.